14/03/2026

 Another brilliant strategy is companion planting.
 This is where you grow certain plants together because they benefit each other.
 For vertical setups, tucking in specific plants can work wonders.
 For instance, I always tuck a few nasturtiums into the edges of my tomato planters – they often get covered in aphids, saving my tomatoes from the worst of it!
 Marigolds (Tagetes spp.) are fantastic; planting them amongst your vertical crops can help deter soil-dwelling pests like nematodes and attract beneficial insects like ladybirds.
 Chives and garlic can also help deter aphids.
 It's a bit of a natural defence system, really.
 Garden Organic, a leading UK charity, strongly advocates for companion planting, noting that it can significantly reduce pest damage in small-scale gardens by confusing pests or attracting their natural enemies.

 Physical barriers are another simple, yet effective, line of defence.
 If you're growing brassicas like kale or cabbage in your vertical system, netting them will protect them from those cabbage white butterflies that lay their eggs, leading to hungry caterpillars.
-For slugs and snails, copper tape around the edges of your pots or planters creates a barrier they don't like to cross.
+For slugs and snails, copper tape (paid link) around the edges of your pots or planters creates a barrier they don't like to cross.
 You can also use sticky traps for flying insects, which can give you an early warning of an infestation.
 Just make sure they're placed where they won't accidentally catch beneficial insects.

 Tackling Specific Pests Organically